FabianSchuetze/EconPDEs.jl/README.md

 The package includes
 1. a fast and robust function `Ψtc` to solve systems of PDEs + algebraic equations.
 I discuss in details the algorithm and its properties [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)

 2. a higher-level function `solve` to solve economics models that uses `Ψtc` in the background.
-The goal is to solve a variety of well-known economic models in continuous time through a common framework.
-The function directly solves
+The function allows to solve directly a variety of well-known economic models in continuous time through a common framework:
 	- Asset pricing model with *time varying habit* (Campbell Cochrane (1999), Wachter (2005))
 	- Asset pricing model with *long run risk* (Bansal Yaron (2004), Bansal, Kiku, Yaron (2009))
 	- Asset pricing model with *heterogeneous agents* (Garleanu Panageas (2015), DiTella (2016))

-You can also use `solve` to solve a new model.
-You just need to write a few functions that specify the model.
-Examples can be found in the folder `src/models`.
+You can also use `solve` for new models.
+You just need to write a few functions, following the below.

 # `Ψtc` solves systems of PDES